Jerrgree/CastingReplacementScripts/README.md

 2. Copy the contents of ReplacementScript.js
 3. Press "F12" to open youe developer console
 4. Paste the contents into the developer console.
-5. In the last line, set the string to the appropriate ship type and hit enter
+5. A button will apear in the general options, click it and type in the name of the script you want set